A general framework for pricing and hedging under local viability: Pricing and hedging American options

-A superhedging duality was also given in the book \cite{kk2021} where the case with continuous martingale is treated.
+A superhedging duality was also given in the book \cite{kk2021} where the case with continuous asset prices and nonnegative hedging portfolios is treated.
 In comparison, the superhedging price in the present paper may be smaller than that of \cite{kk2021}, because the sellers could simultaneously exploit better credit constraints and arbitrage profits after the exercise time.
 On the other hand, the authors in \cite{kk2021} followed a stochastic analysis approach and employed the optional decomposition theorem for continuous semimartingales in general filtrations under the existence of strictly positive local martingale deflators, see also \cite{kk15}.
 A general optional decomposition was given in \cite{sy1998}.
 Our approach is completely different and relies on functional analysis, instead.